actionslaw/actionslaw-action/README.md

 - **Direct replies only.** By design, the trigger will only fire for direct replies from the original account owner.
 - **30 minute Cutoff.** Similarly, the trigger will ignore any posts made within a cutoff period of half-an-hour.
 Any posts made before `T - 30` will be ignored to prevent accidental spamming.
 This period can be configured (see above).
+- **Alt text.** We do not currently support image alt texts, but we're hoping to implement this soon.
 - **No polls.** We do not currently support poll posts.
 - **Public only.** We only support public ActivityPub posts.
 - **English only.** We currently only support posts using the `en` (English) language code.